 Discretisation vs. Dynamic Handling So can the discretisation procedures compete with the dynamic approach to numeric data, or is it always best to use the latter?
-In the Table 3, we compare the performance of the collection of discretisation procedures to dynamic handling of numbers.
-Each row shows in how many of the $3 \times 4 \times 2=24$ runs discretisation outperforms the dynamic approach.
+In the table below, we compare the performance of the collection of discretisation procedures to dynamic handling of numbers.
+Each row shows in how many of the $3\times4\times2=24$ runs discretisation outperforms the dynamic approach.
 In the majority of cases, the dynamic approach outperforms the discretisation procedures, as was expected.
-However, for every database, there are a number of choices of algorithm, representation and number of bins, for which discretisation can compete, or even give slightly better results.
-For example in Mutagenesis B3, the score of discretisation approaches using cumulative binary attributes with sufficient numbers of bins (0.898 and higher) is clearly better than the score of the dynamic algorithm (0.848).
+However, for every database, there are a number of choices of algorithm, representation and number of bins, for which discretisation can compete, or even give slightly better results (see [3] for details).